Code-Institute-Submissions/letter-bee/README.md

         * [Adding audio](https://medium.com/@ericschwartz7/adding-audio-to-your-app-with-jquery-fa96b99dfa97)
         * [Delaying start of audio](https://www.codespeedy.com/play-audio-with-time-delay-javascript)

-* Passing array between pages
-    * Using [this](https://lage.us/Javascript-Pass-Variables-to-Another-Page.html) site, I considered using local/session storage but felt the url suffix was a preferable solution as I only wanted the data held temporarily\

 * Honeycomb background
     * The CSS for the background effect was taken from [here.](https://leaverou.github.io/css3patterns/#honeycomb)